 Articles and videos about treatment options for prostate cancer.

-Overview of the surgical procedures used to treat prostate cancer.
+This article contains information about how prostate cancer is staged and the surgical procedures that can be used to treat prostate cancer.

 A prostatectomy is the surgical removal of the prostate gland, surrounding tissue, and seminal vesicles for the treatment of prostate cancer.